 - a.
-If UIL extracurricular activities are scheduled during the school day and students miss class to participate, then teachers will be informed in writing prior to the event. - b.
+If UIL extracurricular activities are scheduled during the school day and students miss class to participate, teachers will then be informed by the student and sponsor in writing prior to the event. - b.
 Students shall be permitted to make up assignments or tests they miss due to an absence.
 Teachers shall inform their students of the time allotted for completing make-up work after an absence; however, the students shall be responsible for completing the assignment within the allotted time.
-A student may not expect make-up work and tests to be identical to work/tests done by the class during his/her absence. - c.
+A student may not expect make- up work and tests to be identical to work/tests done by the class during his/her absence. - c.
 Any student with less than 90% attendance of the required number of days that a class is offered in a marking period shall be subject to loss of credit in the course(s) where excessive absences have been recorded.
 A grade/or credit may be reinstated if the student is approved for such by an attendance committee composed of a teacher, a counselor, and an administrator.
-The student may appeal the decision of the attendance committee to the District Attendance Committee.
+The student may appeal the decision of the

-- d.
-Students with special needs and/or identified in the §504 program, who may have experienced extenuating circumstances that impacted school attendance, (medical or psychological treatment) may have their credit restored by their Admission, Review, and Dismissal Committee (ARDC) or §504 Committee beyond the 15th day timeline for appeal purposes, with presentation of appropriate documentation, for consideration. - e.
+- attendance committee to the District Attendance Committee. - d.
+Students with special needs and/or identified in the §504 program, who may have experienced extenuating circumstances that impacted school attendance, (with appropriate documentation of medical or psychological treatment) may have their credit restored by their Admission, Review, and Dismissal Committee (ARDC) or §504 Committee beyond the 15th day timeline for appeal purposes. - e.
 Upon the third consecutive day of student's absence from the classroom, contact should be made by the teacher with the parents of the student to discuss reasons for the absence.
-Procedures to implement this will be developed at each campus. - f.
-If a student transfers into the school from another school in the District or from another accredited school, the grades - in - progress from the sending school will be used to calculate the student's grade as appropriate. - g.
+Procedures to implement this will be developed at each campus. - f. if a student transfers into the school from another school in the District or from another accredited school, the grades in progress from the sending school will be used to calculate the student's grade as appropriate. - g.
 An "incomplete" grade recorded for any grading period, except in the case of migrant students, must be made up within ten academic calendar days of the beginning of the next grading period.
-ESL students whose classification is Beginner or Intermediate\, based on the District's assessment and LPAC recommendation and, in extenuating circumstances, with permission of the campus principal, may also be granted additional time.
-Work not completed within the specified time will be given zero (0) credit and averaged with the other work.

-\Beginner and Intermediate students entering school between the 7th and 12th week of the first semester must be afforded the opportunity to complete course work for the 1st and 2nd six weeks or marking periods.
-Beginner and Intermediate students who fall into this category must complete all first semester course work and take the mid - term exam by the end of the 5th six weeks or marking period.

-An "incomplete" six weeks or marking period grade due to absences must be made up within the next six weeks reporting period. h.
-Grade level advancement for students in grades 9 - 12 shall be earned by course credits and other proficiency criteria where applicable.
+EL students whose classification is Beginner or Intermediate, based on the District's assessment and LPAC recommendation, and in extenuating circumstances, with permission of the campus principal, may also be granted additional time.
+Work not completed within the specified time will be given a zero (0) credit and averaged with the other work.
+Beginner and Intermediate students entering school between the 7th and 12th week of the first semester must be afforded the opportunity to complete course work for the 1st and 2nd six weeks or marking periods.
+Beginner and Intermediate students who fall into this category must complete all first semester course work and take the mid term exam by the end of the 5th six weeks or marking period.
+An "incomplete" six weeks or marking period. - h.
+Grade level advancement for at-risk students in grades 9 12 shall be earned by course credits and other proficiency criteria where applicable.
 Changes in grade level classification shall be made two times per year prior to the beginning of the fall and spring semester.
 [EIE LOCAL]